 This initiative, launched in January 2019, is engaging the community's residents, systems and sectors in meaningful ways to address the county's behavioral health needs collectively, with the promise that we can do better for our children, families and neighbors.
 To learn more about BeWellPBC, click here.

 This alliance is a diverse group of child and family advocates comprised of stakeholders, community leaders, client representatives and funders of human services.
 This group analyzes the causes of child abuse and neglect, considers barriers to services and brainstorms ideas that can help ensure all children grow up healthy, safe and strong.

 Hunger remains a persistent problem for too many Palm Beach County families.
 To identify solutions, United Way of Palm Beach County and the administrative leadership at Palm Beach County Board of County Commissioners collaborated to develop and implement the Palm Beach County Hunger Relief Plan.
 To date, more than 60 agencies – including the Council – have signed on to participate in finding solutions.
 To learn more about Hunger Relief, click here.

 Research shows that the more books children own, the better they read.
 And children who are reading on grade level by the end of third grade are more likely to graduate high school.
-That’s why, every year since 2013, the Council has partnered with the School District of Palm Beach County to give hundreds of thousands of books to Palm Beach County’s children through free book fairs at all public elementary schools.
+That’s why, the Council has partnered with the School District of Palm Beach County to give books to children prekindergarten through 5th grade – more than a million since 2013!
 The council also partners with the Literacy Coalition of Palm Beach County to provide books to children at well-child checkups at doctor’s offices, home visits and various community events.
 And we collaborate with numerous local, state and national organizations as part of the Campaign for Grade-Level Reading.
 To learn more about The Campaign for Grade-Level Reading, click here.

 - Special Needs Advisory Coalition